PolshynLab/Data-Vault-Plotter/README.md

 dv.add_parameter('####_pnts', number of points) dv.add_parameter('####_rng', (minimum value, maximum value))

+where dv is your LabRAD Data Vault connection.
 For example, for the independent varialbe 'p0' which will take on 100 values between 0 and 5 you should add:

 dv.add_parameter('p0_pnts', 100)
 dv.add_parameter('p0_rng', (0,5))